expandorg/expand-vault/README.md

 # Expand Vault

-Contains the ExpandVault contract and convenience wrappers for executing views and transactions.
+The Expand Vault holds XPN tokens deposited by either workers or requesters, that are then withdrawable.
+This repo contains the ExpandVault contract and convenience wrappers for executing views and transactions.

 ## Environments